wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-quickly.md

 22. Service Principals are defined for use by ...

-23. API-calling applications to access resources.
+23. API-calling applications to access resources such as Storage or web apps.

     <strong>Permanent active access</strong> permissions are dangerous to grant because they can be <strong>stolen</strong>.
 So <strong>Just-in-time</strong> temporary access is provided for ad hoc and limited periods of time after approval by a Privileged Role Administrator.
 The Administrator uses the <a target="_blank" href="https://learn.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">PIM (Privileged Identity Management)</a> GUI and CLI.